econnet/econ/motivation.rst

 There can be economic relationships of servicing on the complex system instead.
 Many small detailed technical contributions have no market to agree on a price, though.
 So there will be many individual contributions everybody can profit from.
-Also those who contribute will get a return of investment
+Also, those who contribute will get a return of investment

 - by the contributions of others
 - by the right to use the system